Home / News / Beyond the numbers | Edition 1

-Greetings and welcome to the inaugural issue of Beyond the Numbers for 2024.
-This monthly newsletter is designed to provide you with a concise overview of the most recent updates from local and international standard setters and regulators.
+Welcome to Beyond the numbers, our monthly newsletter which brings you a summary of the latest developments from local and international standard setters and regulators.

 Nexia has issued its publication on the Treasury’s Climate-related financial disclosure: exposure draft legislation.